abdolence/slack-morphism/site/docs/docs/blocks-templating.md

 * `optionally` - single optional item (block, block element, section field, choice item, choice group)
 * `optBlocks` - optional list of blocks

-The `optionally` function evaluates lazily a second parameter (only if condition is true), so it might be useful as well.
+The `optionally` function evaluates lazily its second parameter, so it might be useful as well to know.

 You can use them in Scala as: